So you wanna know why people actually choose to garden in the desert?

 super sugar snap peas white flowers on trellis left and right looking down sandy path in middle desert organic garden

-It's so satisfying seeing lush green vegetation against the desert sand.
-A desert garden can be a veritable oasis if you build great soil and learn to conserve water when it comes.
+It's so satisfying seeing lush green vegetation like these snap peas contrasted against the desert sand.
+A desert garden can be a veritable oasis if you build great soil and learn to conserve water when it does come.

 365 Day / Year Growing Season